All Episodes

 That's like when they play classical music outside of certain McDonald's to scare away your undesirable customers.

-Yeah, yeah, yeah.
+Yeah, yeah, I mean.

-You can't actually attracts me to the slopes.
+It actually attracts me to the slopes.

 It does, yeah.

-If you're gonna do it, Harry.
+If you're going to do it, Harry.

-Oddly again, it's in the Cotswolds.
+Oddly, again, it's in the Cotswolds.

 Beyonce and Jay-Z are trying to find a home in the Cotswolds.